shixiao/cs426-spring2022-labs/lab1/lab1.md

 in `discussions.txt`.

 You can verify your fallback strategy works by running the test from above and stopping user service entirely mid-run.
+You should see `stale_responses` increase in the loadgen output.

 #### C3.
 Other reliability strategies

 Name at least one additional strategy you could use to improve the reliability of `VideoRecService` (successful, and useful responses) in the event of failures of `UserService` or `VideoService`.
 What tradeoffs would you make and why?
 Add your response under heading **C3** in `discussions.txt`.

+#### C4.
+Connection management
+In part **A** you likely created new connections via `grpc.Dial()` to `UserService` and `VideoService` on every request when you needed to use them.
+What might be costly about connection establishment? (hint: for a high-throughput service you would want to avoid repeated connection establishment.)
+How could you change your implementation to avoid per-request connection establishment?
+Does it have any tradeoffs (consider topics such as load balancing from the course lectures)?
+Note your discussion under **C4** in `discussions.txt`, but you do not have to change your implementation.

 # End of Lab 1